Phelps and Gorham Purchase: Land ownership

 The Indians believed they were owners of the land, but Phelps persuaded the Chiefs that, since they had been allies to the defeated British during the Revolutionary War, and since the British had given up the lands in the 1783 peace treaty, the tribes could expect to retain only the lands granted by the United States.
-Phelps and Gorham wanted to buy 2600000 acre, but the Iroquois refused to sell the rights to 185,000 acre (749 km2) west of the Genesee River.
+Phelps and Gorham wanted to buy 2600000 acre, but the Iroquois refused to sell it all.

 Mill Yard Tract

 Phelps suggested that the Iroquois could use a grist mill to grind their maize which would relieve the women of the grinding work.
-The Indians asked how much land was needed for a grist mill, and Phelps suggested a huge section of land west of the Genesee River, much larger than actually required, extending west from the river 12 miles, running south from Lake Ontario approximately 24 miles, and totaling about 288 sqmi.
+The Indians asked how much land was needed for a grist mill, and Phelps suggested a huge section of land, 185000 acre, west of the Genesee River. west of the Genesee River, much larger than actually required, extending west from the river 12 miles, running south from Lake Ontario approximately 24 miles, and totaling about 288 sqmi.
 The section stretches from near the present-day town of Avon north to the community of Charlotte at Lake Ontario and encompasses Rochester.
 The Iroquois agreed.

-Within this area on the west bank, Phelps and Gorham gave 100 acre at the high falls of the Genesee River to Ebenezer "Indian" Allen, on the condition that he build the grist mill and sawmill.
+After acquiring the parcel, Phelps and Gorham gave 100 acre at the high falls of the Genesee River to Ebenezer "Indian" Allen, on the condition that he build the grist mill and sawmill.
 The grist mill was distant from potential customers—only about 25 families lived on the west bank at the time—and there were no roads going to it from the few nearby farms on the west bank of the river.
 It never prospered.
 Allen's tract became the nucleus of modern Rochester, New York.
 The section of land on the west bank of the Genesee River became known as the Mill Yard Tract.